-The meniscus is a small, “c” shaped piece of cartilage that acts as a cushion for the knee
+The menisci are small, “C”-shaped pieces of cartilage that act as cushions for the knee

 A meniscus tear usually occurs during movements that forcefully rotate the knee while the

 knee is bearing weight, which results in the piece of cartilage being torn.
 If the foot is

 firmly planted and an athlete quickly twists or rotates the upper leg, a partial or total

 tear of the meniscus could occur.
 This is common in sports that require cutting and pivoting such as soccer or football .